 This could be you…

 Amy started out as an apprentice, after dreaming of becoming an accountancy partner since her primary school days.
 Fast-forward to age 33, and Amy became the youngest ever partner at Mazars!

-If that hasn’t inspired you, here’s a list of some well-known names who also started out as an apprentice:
+Here are some well-known names who started out as an apprentice!